cta-wave/Test-Content-Generation/README.md

 This repository provides the information and scripts to generate the CTA Wave Test Content.

 The ```run-all.py``` script gathers the data and content from input tables/parameters.
 Then it sends them for processing.
 Then it uploads the result.
-TODO: continue to map input parameters.
+TODO: continue to map input parameters. => csv
 TODO: rename uploaded content according to https://github.com/cta-wave/Test-Content-Generation/issues/22
 TODO: add a validation phase.
+Romain; map to issue

 The ```encode_dash.py```script is primarily about the usage of GPAC leveraging libavcodec with x264 and x265 to encode the content.
 The intent is to keep the size of the post-processing as small as possible.